 - Be aware that accepting an offer with an escalation clause creates an agreement of purchase and sale, and make sure the correct price is documented on the agreement before it is signed.

 One of the pros of including an escalation clause is that it provides peace of mind to the buyer.
 Making offers on real estate can be stressful, and if it's a property you really love, you may worry that you will lose it to a higher offer.
 An escalation clause gives you a better chance of success, while at the same time helping you to avoid paying more for the property than you need to.

 On the other hand, there are drawbacks.
 For one thing, the agent representing the seller may not understand how escalation clauses work.
 If that happens, the seller will not be aware that you are willing to increase your offer and may choose a competing offer regardless.

 For the buyer, the main drawback is that the seller will be aware of your position, knowing that you will increase your offer if outbid.
 Therefore, even if there are no competing offers, the seller knows that if they counteroffer, there is a higher likelihood that you will bargain.

 If you need more information or help with an escalation clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel ;come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel ;come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.